Secretariat (horse): Stud career

 Through Weekend Surprise and Terlingua alone, Secretariat appears in the pedigree of numerous champions.
 Weekend Surprises's son A.P.
 Indy was the leading sire in North America in 2003 and 2006, and is the sire of 2003 Horse of the Year Mineshaft and 2007 Belmont Stakes winner Rags to Riches.
 He has also established a successful sire-line that leads to Kentucky Derby winners Orb and California Chrome.
 A.P.
 Indy's leading sire-line descendant is Tapit, who led the sire list in 2014–2015 and is the sire of Belmont Stakes winners Tonalist and Creator.
 Terlingua's son Storm Cat is also a two time leading sire, whose offspring include Giant's Causeway, three-time leading sire in North America.
 Storm Cat also sired Yankee Gentleman, who is the broodmare sire of 2015 Triple Crown winner American Pharoah.
 Both Storm Cat and A.P.
 Indy appear in the pedigree of 2018 Triple Crown winner Justify.

-Inbreeding to Secretariat has also proven successful, as exemplified by numerous graded stakes winners, including two-time Horse of the Year Wise Dan, sprint champion Speightstown, and 2025 Saudi Cup winner Forever Young.
+Inbreeding to Secretariat has also proven successful, as exemplified by numerous graded stakes winners, including two-time Horse of the Year Wise Dan, as well as sprint champion Speightstown.

-All of the horse racers in the 2025 Kentucky Derby are related to Secretariat.
-Each of the 19 horses that ran in the 2025 Kentucky Derby is a direct descendant of Secretariat.
-He has more than 600 registered foals.

 Secretariat's paddock at Claiborne Farm bordered three other stallions: Drone, Sir Ivor, and Hall of Fame inductee Spectacular Bid.
 Secretariat did not pay much attention to Drone or Sir Ivor, but he and Spectacular Bid became friendly and occasionally raced each other along the fence line between their paddocks.